Coherent dynamics in soft-threshold integrate-and-fire networks: Introduction

-Here, we study soft-threshold leaky IF (sLIF) networks, which incorporates stochastic spike emission and a leak term driving the membrane potential toward a resting value, alongside a corresponding mean-field theory \cite{ockerDynamicsStochasticIntegratefire2023}.
+Here, we study soft-threshold leaky IF (sLIF) networks using a mean-field theory \cite{ockerDynamicsStochasticIntegratefire2023}.
 In particular, we explore oscillatory, spatial, and spatiotemporal instabilities in networks of sLIF neurons with temporal or spatial structure in their synaptic interactions.
-First, we introduce the sLIF network and mean-field approximation (Section \ref{Sec: The model}) and determine the linearized dispersion relation to identify various instabilities present in the model (Section \ref{sec: Homogeneous Equilibria and the Dispersion Relation}).
-These instabilities, along with bifurcations of the resulting patterns, delineate regions in the parameter space phase diagram where there exist one or more qualitatively distinct steady state solutions of the model.
+First, we introduce the sLIF network and mean-field approximation, and calculate a dispersion relation to identify various instabilities (Section \ref{sec: Homogeneous Equilibria and the Dispersion Relation}).
+These instabilities, along with bifurcations of the resulting patterns, delineate regions in the parameter space phase diagram where there exist one or more qualitatively distinct steady state solutions of the mean-field theory.
 Each of these steady states correspond to a different type of behavior exhibited by the network.